sheehui/tp/docs/UserGuide.md

 | **Remove Asset/Liability/Policy**   | `remove INDEX`                                                                 | `remove 1`

-This marks the end of the section.
+This marks the end of the command summary section.
 Click
 <a href="#top">here</a> to return to the top:
 --------------------------------------------------------------------------------------------------------------------